fastai/course-v3/docs/start_gcp.md

 3. Click edit quotas and select the quota to edit(GPUs All Regions).
 Set the new quota limit to 1 or more Your request may require confirmation, which Google claims typically takes two business days to get.

-You will have to wait a little bit until you see informing you the instance has been created.
-You can see it online [there](https://console.cloud.google.com/compute/) (note that this will be the page you have to go to later to stop your instance).
+You will have to wait a little bit until you see the text informing you the instance has been created.
+You can see the instance online [here](https://console.cloud.google.com/compute/) in your list of instances (note that this will be the page you have to go to later to stop your instance).

 <img alt="" src="/images/gcp/pending.png" class="screenshot">

-Your instance will be ready when the little icon left to its name turns green.
+Your instance will be ready when the little icon to the left of its name turns green.

 <img alt="" src="/images/gcp/ready.png" class="screenshot">